Deputy Premier of South Australia

-The deputy premier of South Australia is the second-most senior officer in the Government of South Australia.
-The deputy premiership is a ministerial portfolio in the Cabinet of South Australia, and the deputy premier is appointed by the governor on the advice of the premier of South Australia.
+The Deputy Premier of South Australia is the deputy head of government and the second highest ranking minister of the Government of South Australia.
+The current deputy premier is Kyam Maher, who was selected by Premier Peter Malinauskas in September 2025 during a reshuffle of the ministry.

-The current deputy premier since 2025 is Kyam Maher of the South Australian Division of the Australian Labor Party.

 History

 The office of Deputy Premier was created in March 1968.
 The first to serve in the position was Labor deputy leader Des Corcoran.
 Prior to that time the term was sometimes used unofficially for the second-highest ranking minister in the government, usually the Treasurer.

 In both Labor and Liberal governments, the deputy premier is usually the party's deputy leader.

 Two deputy premiers have subsequently become Premier in their own right: Des Corcoran and Rob Kerin.
 This last happened in 2001, when Rob Kerin became premier after John Olsen's resignation.
 Dean Brown did the reverse, becoming Deputy Premier to Rob Kerin, 5 years after his own premiership ended at the hands of John Olsen.

 South Australia's longest-serving deputy premier is Kevin Foley, who served in the position from March 2002 to February 2011.